 Make the Union player expend his activations (fatigue levels) while granting minimum westward progress.
 Try to keep Union units in the mountains as long as possible.

-Wagon Trains lose points for "1" and "D" only off Extended March table (+3 VP each).
-Union units can only score points vs Wagon Trains by inflicting "r" or" R" against them, including voluntary WT retreat after combat. (+2 VP per hex retreated).
+Wagon Trains lose points for "1" and "D" results only off Extended March table (+3 VP each).
+Union units can only score points vs Wagon Trains by inflicting "r" or" R" against them, including voluntary wagon train retreat after combat. (+2 VP per hex retreated).

 Stuart is a corps commander, so is not hamperd by the activation limits of cavalry division leader activation.